zoekirsh/programming-univbasics-nds-nested-arrays-lab-1-sfo01-seng-ft-111620/README.md

 Congratulations, you've learned to use your first nested data structure: the `Array` of `Array`s (or "matrix," or "coordinate grid").
-You've seen that you can build them by build `Array`s filled with variables that point to other `Array`s, or that you can use `Array` literal notation to build them out.
+You've seen that you can build them by building `Array`s filled with variables that point to other `Array`s, or that you can use `Array` literal notation to build them out.
 You've seen that you can use coordinates to look up elements in the matrix as well as update those elements.
 In the lab associated with this material, you'll have a